roks0n/google-hangouts-device/README.md

 # Usecase
-We show a fancy dashboard on a TV of our office wall which we also use for stand-ups to connect the team in the office with team members that are no in the office.
-This extensions automatically starts and joins a hangout in the office so the external members can just join in and the stand-up can start as if everyone were in the office.
+We show a fancy dashboard on a TV of our office wall which we also use for stand-ups to connect the team in the office with team members that are not in the office.
+This extensions automatically schedules, starts and joins a hangout in the office so external members can just join in and the stand-up can start as if everyone were in the office.

 # Installation